Category Archives: activism

 Soccer and HIV in South Africa

-By Jake Amatruda MTUBATUBA, South Africa — Just inland of Africa’s southeast coast, a downtown taxi rink bustles every day around 4 p.m. as people make their way home from work.
-Mtuba has only a few thousand people and three … Continue reading
+MTUBATUBA, South Africa — Just inland of Africa’s southeast coast, a downtown taxi rink bustles every day around 4 p.m. as people make their way home from work.
+Mtuba has only a few thousand people and three modest grocery stores.
+It is the proud host of two KFC franchises.
+The surrounding area is dominated by sugarcane fields and rows of identical gum trees, which feed the local sugar and paper mills.
+Most of the residents (98%) are Zulu-speaking blacks, and the rest white Afrikaners — excluding the odd American volunteer or two.

 3 Comments